 C. Frames shall not be modified for the purpose of extending the wheel base.

-D. Any secondary manufacturer that modifies the original chassis frame shall provide a warranty at least equal to the warranty offered by the original equipment manufacturer (OEM) and shall certify that the modification and other parts or equipment affected by the modification shall be free from defects in material and workmanship under normal use and service intended by the OEM.
+D. Any secondary manufacturer that modifies the original chassis frame shall provide a warranty at least equal to the warranty offered by the OEM, and shall certify that the modification and other parts or equipment affected by the modification shall be free from defects in material and workmanship under normal use and service intended by the OEM.

-17. Fuel Supply Container.
+17. Fuel Supply Container

-Fuel supply container shall be rated for the appropriate passenger capacity of the vehicle, per manufacturer and FMVSS, but shall not be less than 30 gallons.
+Fuel supply container shall be rated for the appropriate passenger capacity of the vehicle, per manufacturer and FMVSS, but shall not be less than 25-gals for Type A public school buses and not less than 30-gals for Type C and D public school buses.
 The fuel supply container for alternative fuels shall be rated in the gasoline or diesel gallon equivalents.
-The fuel supply container shall be filled and vented to the outside of the body and the fuel filler should be placed on the right side in a location where accidental fuel spillage will not drop or drain on any part of the exhaust system.
-CNG and LPG cylinders shall have pressure relief device vented to the outside of the body and the fuel filler should be placed on the right side in a location where access to filler port with high pressure fill connection can be made easily with filler hose.
+The fuel supply container shall be filled and vented to the outside of the body, and the fuel filler shall be placed on the right side in a location where accidental fuel spillage will not drop or drain on any part of the exhaust system.
+CNG and LPG cylinders shall have pressure relief device vented to the outside of the body and the fuel filler shall be placed on the right side in a location where access to filler port with high pressure fill connection can be made easily with filler hose.

 Fuel lines shall be mounted to the chassis frame in such a manner that the frame provides the maximum possible protection from damage.

 Fuel supply container may be mounted between the frame rails or outboard on the right side of the vehicle.
-(Alternative fuel supply containers, see Item 17.F.)

 The actual draw capacity of each fuel supply container shall be a minimum of 83 percent of the fuel supply container capacity.
-Alternative capacity shall be equal to the gasoline or diesel equivalent.
+Alternative fuel capacity shall be equal to the gasoline or diesel equivalent.

-Exception: Type A Vehicles Special needs buses will that are allow for left side fuel filler
+Exception: Type A public school buses that are Specially equipped buses may allow for a left side fuel filler.

-Installation of alternative fuel supply containers and fuel systems shall comply with all applicable Federal Motor Vehicle Safety Standards (FMVSS), CFRs, all applicable fire codes, all applicable DOT requirements and applicable standards of the National Fire Protection Association.
+The installation of alternative fuel supply containers and fuel systems shall comply with all applicable FMVSS, CFRs, all applicable fire codes, all applicable DOT requirements and applicable standards of the NFPA.
 All alternative fuel supply containers shall be securely mounted and protected to withstand a static force of eight times their weight from any direction.
-Vehicle manufacturer or installers of alternative fuel system must provide written certification that all applicable standards have been met.
+School bus manufacturers or installers of alternative fuel systems shall provide written certification that all applicable standards have been met.
 No parts of the fuel supply containers shall be mounted in the drivers or passengers compartment of the bus.
 No fuel supply container shall be mounted above or on top of the bus.
 Fuel supply containers and supply lines and fittings shall be steel and meet ASME codes.

-18. Heating System, provision for.
+18. Heating System, provision for

 The chassis engine shall have plugged openings for the purpose of supplying hot water for the bus heating system.
-The opening shall be suitable for attaching ¾ inch pipe thread/hose connector.
-The engine shall be capable of supplying water having a temperature of at least 170 ° F at a flow rate of 50 pounds per minute at the return end of 30 feet of one-inch inside diameter automotive hot water heater hose. ( School Bus Manufacturers Technical Council (SBMTC) Standard Code for Testing and Rating Automotive Bus Hot Water Heating and Ventilating Equipment.)
+The opening shall be suitable for attaching three-fourth inch pipe thread/hose connector.
+The engine shall be capable of supplying water having a temperature of at least 170 ° F at a flow rate of 50 pounds per minute at the return end of 30 feet of one-inch inside diameter automotive hot water heater hose (reference: School Bus Manufacturers Technical Council (SBMTC), Standard Code for Testing and Rating Automotive Bus Hot Water Heating and Ventilating Equipment).

-B. Exception: Type A buses shall be manufacturer’s standard .
+B. Type A public school buses shall use manufacturer’s standard heating system.

-19. Horn.
+19. Horn